BoGeek/stail/README.md

 ```

 So it will be much easier to design your component for situation when Tailwind doesn't have needed classes

+Warning!
+Please don't use `css` from a `@emotion/react` package, because it's have a lot of runtime that we don't want to integrate.
+Later we can create separate entry-point for those, who want more deep integration.

 ## Tailwind Plugins